xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-windows-macOS.md

 5. To view the console log, click on your current build on Jenkins and select **Console Output**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/KS-JENKINS-console-output.png" width=60% alt="View console output">
-### Troubleshoot empty videos recorded after running tests on Window
+### Troubleshoot empty videos recorded after running tests on Windows

 If you encounter an issue of having empty videos recorded after running your tests in Jenkins on Window, it is because the WebDriver hasn't launched during test execution.
 To fix this issue, please uninstall Jenkins of Windows services, and replace it by a DOS batch file containing the following codes: